aws-neuron/aws-neuron-sdk/libraries/nxd-inference/developer_guides/feature-guide.rst

 Logical NeuronCore support
 --------------------------
-On Trn2 instances, Neuron supports Logical NeuronCore (LNC) configuration, which combines multiuple physical NeuronCores into a single logical NeuronCore.
+On Trn2 instances, Neuron supports Logical NeuronCore (LNC) configuration, which combines multiple physical NeuronCores into a single logical NeuronCore.
 We recommend using LNC=2 on Trn2 instances.

 ::